cronvel/terminal-kit/doc/screenbuffer-hd.md

 This draws the current *screenBufferHD* into its *dst* (destination), which is either a `Terminal` or another `ScreenBufferHD` instance.

+Blending works only when drawing to another *screenBufferHD*.

 <a name="ref.ScreenBufferHD.attributes"></a>